 - Step 1.
 Touch the static-protective package that contains the new part to any unpainted surface on the outside of the server.
-Then, take the new part out of the package and place it on a static-protective surface - Step 2.
+Then, take the new part out of the package and place it on a static-protective surface. - Step 2.
 Use a 5 mm wrench to install the serial port cable into the bracket.

-Figure 321.
+Figure 229.
 Assembling the serial port module

 - a.
-Align the connector of the serial port cable with the holes in the bracket. - b.
-2 Install the two screws to secure the cable connector into the bracket.
+1 Align the two screw holes on the cable connector to the bracket. - b.
+2 Install the two screws to the bracket. - Step 3.

-Step 3.
 Install the serial port module to the riser cage.

-Figure 322.
+Figure 230.
 Installing the serial port module